RAF STATION KIRKNEWTON, SCOTLAND

 UNITED STATES AIR FORCE

 7535th Air Base Squadron

 U.S. Air Force operations began in August 1952 with 17 officers and 155 airmen living in tents with wooden floors.
 The impression of the first visit to the site by Colonel R.T.
 French for evaluation purposes can be viewed by clicking on “Unit History” in the Directory above.

 During 1953 construction of support facilities was undertaken and the airmen began moving into prefab H-frame buildings heated with small oil burners.
-During 1953 the staffing level was brought up to about 450 personnel in the 37th Radio Squadron Mobile (RSM) and the 7535th Air Base Squadron was formed to provide base support services with additional personnel.
-The 37th RSM was redesignated the 6952nd RSM in May 1955 and became the 6952nd Radio Group in July 1963 and stood down in 1966.
+The staffing level was brought up to about 450 personnel in the 37th Radio Squadron Mobile (RSM).
+Then the 7535th Air Base Squadron was formed to provide base support services with additional personnel.
+The 37th RSM was re-designated the 6952nd RSM in May 1955 and became the 6952nd Radio Group in July 1963 and stood down in 1966.
 The tour of duty was three years for single and married personnel accompanied by family.
 It is estimated that approximately 3000 airmen or more served at RAF Station Kirknewton from 1952 through 1966.
 Around 1900 names are on the alumni list.
-This list can be viewed by clicking on Alumni Information in the Directory on the upper left.
+This list can be viewed by clicking on Alumni Information in the Directory above.

 Harry Hathhorn, Webmaster

-RAF Station Kirknewton (Aug 1955-- Nov 1957)
+RAF Station Kirknewton, Scotland (Aug 1955 - Nov 1957)

-Det 3-2, Samsun, Turkey (Dec 1957-- Dec 1958)
+TUSLOG Det 3-2, Samsun, Turkey (Dec 1957 - Dec 1958)